-Azure AD Identity Protection is a security service that provides a consolidated view into risk events and potential vulnerabilities affecting your organization’s identities.
-Identity Protection leverages existing Azure Active Directory’s anomaly detection capabilities (available through Azure AD’s Anomalous Activity Reports), and introduces new risk event types that can detect anomalies in real-time.
+Azure AD Identity Protection is a security service that provides a consolidated view into risk events and potential vulnerabilities that affect your organization’s identities.
+Identity Protection takes advantage of existing Azure AD anomaly-detection capabilities, which are available through Azure AD Anomalous Activity reports.
+Identity Protection also introduces new risk event types that can detect anomalies in real time.

 Hybrid identity management

 The Microsoft approach to identity spans on-premises and the cloud, creating a single user identity for authentication and authorization to all resources, regardless of location.